HireTea

 Company Category Likely question focus Manager filters Interview format

-Walmart Retail Tell me about your availability., Tell me about a time you helped a customer., and Can you work weekends? availability, reliability, customer service, and stocking pace team lead or salaried manager, in-store or phone
+Walmart Retail Tell me about your availability., Tell me about a time you helped a customer or member., and Can you work weekends? completed required assessments, availability, reliability, and customer and member service People team or hiring team, role-specific; Flex Associate flow includes facility tour and additional conversation

 Amazon Warehouse Can you meet the shift schedule?, Can you complete the physical requirements safely?, and Can you attend the pre-hire appointment? attendance, safety, pace, and quality role-dependent interview format

-McDonald's Restaurant What's your availability?, Can you handle fast-paced rushes?, and Tell me about a time you worked under pressure. availability, reliability, speed, and accuracy shift or restaurant manager, in-person
+McDonald's Restaurant What's your availability?, Can you handle fast-paced rushes?, and Tell me about a time you worked under pressure. availability, reliability, speed, and accuracy restaurant hiring manager, interview scheduled by the restaurant or Olivia where available and recruiter and final-round interviewers, corporate early-career live and final interviews after video

-The Home Depot Retail Why Home Depot, not Lowe's?, Tell me about a time you went above and beyond for a customer., and Describe a situation where you had to do the right thing even when it was hard. reliability, customer service judgment, comfort with physical retail work, and specialty department fit Assistant Store Manager or Store Manager, in-person
+The Home Depot Retail Why Home Depot, not Lowe's?, Tell me about a time you went above and beyond for a customer., and Describe a situation where you had to do the right thing even when it was hard. reliability, customer service judgment, comfort with physical retail work, and specialty department fit hiring team, selected applicants may be contacted by email and/or phone; universal interview format is not published

-FedEx Warehouse Can you meet the physical requirements?, Can you work the sort schedule?, and Tell me about attendance. attendance, physical stamina, safety, and pace operations manager or hiring representative, phone or in-person
+FedEx Warehouse Can you meet the physical requirements?, Can you work the sort schedule?, and Tell me about attendance. attendance, physical stamina, safety, and pace hiring team, phone

-Target Retail Tell me about a time you helped a guest., What's your availability?, and How would you handle a frustrated guest? guest service, availability, reliability, and pace team leader or executive team leader, video or in-person
+Target Retail Tell me about a time you helped a guest., What's your availability?, and How would you handle a frustrated guest? guest service, availability, reliability, and pace recruiter, phone/virtual

 Kroger Retail What's your availability?, Tell me about helping a customer., and Can you work weekends? availability, reliability, customer service, and department fit department or store manager, in-person or phone

-UPS Warehouse Can you work the posted shift?, Can you meet the physical requirements?, and Tell me about attendance. attendance, physical stamina, safety, and shift fit hiring representative or operations supervisor, online/in-person depending on role
+UPS Warehouse Can you work the posted shift?, Can you meet the physical requirements?, and Tell me about attendance. attendance, physical stamina, safety, and shift fit hiring representative, hourly roles may not have an interview step; professional roles may interview

-CVS Health Retail Tell me about helping a customer., How do you handle accuracy when busy?, and What's your availability? accuracy, customer care, reliability, and confidentiality awareness store manager or pharmacy manager depending on role, phone or in-person
+CVS Health Retail Tell me about helping a customer., How do you handle accuracy when busy?, and What's your availability? accuracy, customer care, reliability, and confidentiality awareness recruiter, phone

 Costco Wholesale Retail Why Costco?, Tell me about customer or member service., and Can you work weekends? member service, reliability, physical stamina, and teamwork supervisor or manager, in-person